saad-waseem7/Course-Register-App/README.md

 ## 🎯 Multi-Project Repository

-This repo contains two powerful, database-driven management systems designed to simplify operations for educational institutions and hospitals.
+This repo contains two database-driven management systems designed to simplify operations for educational institutions and hospitals.

 ---